moosetechnology/moosetechnology.github.io/_posts/2025-03-17-first-look-at-gitprojecthealth.md

 ## Example on Famix

-For this first blog post, we will experiment GPH (GitProjectHealth) on the [Famix](https://github.com/moosetechnology/Famix) project.
+For this first blog post, we will experiment GitProjectHealth on the [Famix](https://github.com/moosetechnology/Famix) project.
-Since this project is a GitHub project, we first create a [GitHub token](https://github.com/settings/tokens) that will give GPH the necessary authorization.
+Since this project is a GitHub project, we first create a [GitHub token](https://github.com/settings/tokens) that will give GitProjectHealth the necessary authorization.

 Then, we import the moosetechnology group (that hosts the Famix project).